Shabana Mahmood appointed Home Secretary amid pressure to tackle migration

-Her appointment comes amid discontent over asylum hotels and record numbers of Channel crossings.
+Mahmood replaces Yvette Cooper in the role amid pressure over migration and asylum hotels

+Shabana Mahmood has been appointed as the new Home Secretary, replacing Yvette Cooper as part of the Prime Minister’s reshuffle following Angela Rayner’s resignation.

-Newly appointed Home Secretary Shabana Mahmood is set to take on one of the toughest briefs in Government as pressure mounts over record Channel crossings, asylum hotels and migration.
+She is set to take on one of the toughest briefs in government as pressure mounts over record Channel crossings, asylum hotels and migration.

 As lord chancellor and justice secretary over the past year, Ms Mahmood has been tasked with tackling the jail overcrowding crisis and has just introduced major legislation to Parliament to overhaul the prison system earlier this week.